Yasir761/genAPI/CODE_OF_CONDUCT.md

 ## Reporting
 ## Reporting
-If you experience or witness unacceptable behavior, please report it via [GitHub Discussions](https://github.com/Yasir761/genapi/discussions).
+If you experience or witness unacceptable behavior, please report it via [GitHub Discussions](https://github.com/Yasir761/genapi-cli/discussions).
 Reports will be handled confidentially by the maintainers.

 ## Scope
-This applies in all project spaces and when representing **GenAPI** publicly.
+This applies in all project spaces and when representing **GenAPI-CLI** publicly.

 ---

 ## Reporting

-If you experience or witness unacceptable behavior, please report it via [GitHub Discussions](https://github.com/Yasir761/genapi/discussions).
+If you experience or witness unacceptable behavior, please report it via [GitHub Discussions](https://github.com/Yasir761/genapi-cli/discussions).
 Reports will be handled confidentially by the maintainers.

 This is adapted from the [Contributor Covenant](https://www.contributor-covenant.org)